ModelEarth/localsite/start/features.md

 updateHash({"go":"bioeconomy"}); - Only hash updated.
 -->
-**param** - An object containing key-values from three sources: the current URL hash, parameters in the URL, and parameters set on the javascript include&nbsp;file.
+**initialParam** - An object containing key-values from three sources: the initial URL hash, parameters in the URL, and parameters set on the javascript include&nbsp;file.

 **loadMarkdown** - Pulls readme files into html and converts links and image tags based on folder levels.